audefaucheux/chuck-norris-joke-generator/README.md

 # Built with

-- **CHUCKNORRIS.io** - an API which retrieves a random Chuck Norris joke.
+- **CHUCKNORRIS.io** - an API which can retrieve a random Chuck Norris joke.

 # Author